-Thnx4 is an online gratitude journal that makes it easier to say thanks, enjoy the benefits of thankfulness, and see what happens when you get into a better habit of experiencing and expressing gratitude.
+Thnx4 is an online gratitude journal that makes it easier to say thanks, enjoy the benefits of thankfulness, and see what happens when you strengthen your habit of feeling and expressing gratitude.

 Thnx4 was created by the Greater Good Science Center (GGSC) at the University of California, Berkeley.
 It draws on two decades of research suggesting that people who regularly feel grateful: